 The Isabella Grande is a modified floor plan based on the popular Isabella II home by London Bay Homes.
 This version adds square footage and highlights the Master Suite for a beautiful estate home built with comfort and relaxation in mind.
 Aside from the focus on the homeowner’s peace and tranquility, the Isabella Grande offers a gourmet kitchen with cafe, formal dining room, great room, and study, as well as an outdoor living space with a sparkling custom pool and raised spa with spillovers set against lush nature preserves.

-The Pembrook has a beautiful 3,560-square-foot layout featuring three bedrooms and four bathrooms and a wraparound alfresco space overlooking the golf course.
+The Pembrook model home that recently sold has a beautiful 3,560-square-foot layout featuring three bedrooms and four bathrooms and a wraparound alfresco space overlooking the golf course.
 The open floor plan emphasizes the importance of flow in a home with connections among the great room, luxury kitchen, and dining room.
 The gourmet-inspired luxury kitchen features a six-burner cooktop, a built-in microwave and oven tower, and a large freestanding island breakfast bar.
 The golf course home’s outdoor spaces extend past the master bedroom’s sundeck with a covered terrace just outside of the great room and access to the wraparound outdoor living area through the bonus room’s zero-corner pocket sliders.
 Follow the wraparound alfresco space and you will arrive at the luxury home’s outdoor kitchen and dining area.